Cicuta-Group/Emma-Kals-Optical-Tweezer-paper/README.md

 # Emma-Kals-Optical-Tweezer-paper

-This repository contains the tabulated data and analys code used for the Tweezer paper by Emma Kals.
+This repository contains the tabulated data and analysis code used for the paper by Emma Kals et al. Optical tweezers reveal that PfEBA and PfRH ligands, not PfMSP1, play a central role in Plasmodium-falciparum merozoite-erythrocyte attachment.
 The files are organized into folders, according to the assay they correspond to.

 - `growth_assay` contains the data and analysis code for the growth assay.
 - `growth_assay_GIA` contains the data and analysis code for the growth inhibition assay.